Middle Eastern Cookery Class Recipes

 - Remove the lid from the pot and let the rice steam out.

-- Fry the fish in a little olive oil or butter in a pan on both sides and season with a little salt and pepper.
+- Fry the fish in a little oil or butter in a pan on both sides and season with a little salt and pepper.

 - Toast the almonds briefly in a non-stick frying pan without fat on a high heat until they are golden brown.
 Then remove the almonds from the pan.

-Coarsely chop the coriander. - Divide the rice between plates and serve with the fish.
+- Divide the rice between plates and serve with the fish.
 Alternatively, the fish can be shredded and folded into the rice.
 Garnish with almonds and coriander.

 We hope you enjoyed the class!